This information is for anyone with axial spondyloarthritis, including people with ankylosing spondylitis

-Non-steroidal anti-inflammatory drugs (NSAIDs) are the mainstay of axial SpA (AS) management
+Non-steroidal anti-inflammatory drugs (NSAIDs) are the mainstay of axial SpA management

-When you are diagnosed with axial SpA (AS) you should be offered an NSAID as a starting point.
+When you are diagnosed with axial SpA you will usually be offered an NSAID as a starting point.
 NSAIDs help reduce the pain and stiffness caused by inflammation.
 They can be used in addition to simple painkillers such as paracetamol.

 NSAIDs are usually taken as tablets or capsules but many are also available as a liquid suspension, topical cream or gel or suppository.